Image By ESO/L. Calçada

 There were two major launch windows, one just about a month after the day we tasted the fruit, another 7 months after our arrival.

-I took the latter, but I took it.
+I chose the latter, but I chose.
 We talked about it a lot at first, little as the day approached.
 By then, I knew she’d stay as surely as I knew I’d go.

 I asked her again just before I left.
 “You know you’ll die here, alone.
 Maybe from sickness or an accident or some animal we haven’t met yet.
 Maybe just of old age.”